-As a box owner, I got a lot of questions from my athletes.
-Rightfully so.
+As a box owner for over 5 years, I got a lot of questions from my athletes.

 The question I heard most often was “What else do I need to do to get lean?”